lhlinka/rces-final-project/README.md

 My final project repository for RCES

-### Scientific Questions
+### Scientific Question

-How does geochemistry and volatile content evolve over the emplacement of the Columbia River Basalt Group?
+How does geochemistry and inferred volatile content evolve over the emplacement of the Columbia River Basalt Group?

+### Hypothesis

+The Columbia River Basalt Group consists of 350 lava flows that are divided into 5 major formations: Steens, Imnaha, Grande Ronde, Wanapum, and Saddle Moutain.
+The earlier emplaced Steens formation consist of more primitive magmas, therefore I predict the Steens may have a greater volatile content than the later formations.

 ### Dataset